Green-Fingers-App/gardeningApp/docs/_posts/2024-09-18-tech-stack.md

 Frontend (Client):

 - React Native:
-We are going to use React Native for the mobile application to ensure a smooth cross-platform experience (iOS and Android).
+We will use React Native for the mobile application to ensure a smooth cross-platform experience (iOS and Android).
 React Native allows for efficient development and a rich UI/UX experience with native performance.
 - Expo:
 The app will built using Expo to streamline development and testing.
 Expo simplifies the build process and allows for easy testing across devices without complex native setups.
 - TypeScript: Enhances code quality with static typing.